Rule 4123:1-3-18 | Heating, ventilating and exhaust equipment.

 (2) Manufacturing processes.

-When toxic materials are generated in hazardous concentrations during their application, drying, or handling, they shall be minimized or eliminated.
+When toxic materials are generated in hazardous concentrations during their application, drying, or handling, the toxic materials shall be minimized or eliminated.

 (3) Internal combustion engines.